Barcelona vs Real Madrid: El Clasico player ratings from the Spanish Super Cup Final

 Pau Cubarsi: 6.5 — Could’ve done much better on Vini Jr’s goal.
 Led the game in clearances with nine.

-Jules Kounde: 6.5 — Roasted by Vini Jr on the first Real goal but rebounded for a game-high 124 touches and then successful passes into the final third.
+Jules Kounde: 6.5 — Roasted by Vini Jr on the first Real goal but rebounded for a game-high 124 touches and successful passes into the final third (12).

 Frenkie De Jong: 5.5 — Got better as the game went further, making some key interventions.
 His stoppage-time red card stings, especially if you consider it could’ve cost them more had Real found a way to extend the game.